 Adler's complaint contains sufficient factual matter, accepted as true, to state a Lanham Act claim that is plausible on its face.
 [Citation.]
 We express no opinion on the merits of Adler's claims, which would require, among other things, an evaluation of the digits of confusion and any other relevant factors.

 c.
 Reverse Confusion

-Pages 522-28.
-Replace Fleet Feet v Nike, Inc. and Fortres Grand Corp. v Warner Brothers Entertainment with the following case.
+Pages 518-28.
+Replace Uber, Inc. v Uber Technologies, Fleet Feet v Nike, Inc. and Fortres Grand Corp. v Warner Brothers Entertainment with the following two cases.